-Venison and blueberries, or huckleberries if you live here in the West, is an ancient and well-respected combination.
+Venison and blueberry sauce, or huckleberries if you live here in the West, is an ancient and well-respected combination.
 One that I’d hated for years.
 Every version I’d had was cloying, sticky, a weird sweet and not very sour flavor that just didn’t suit me.
 Long ago I told myself that I’d just avoid this particular classic.

 And then I read a quirky little book on, of all things, the food of Iceland.
 Icelandic Food & Cookery, by the memorably named Nanna Rognvaldardottir, has all kinds of cool recipes in it, and you can expect to see some here in the coming months.